-In the past week, statewide rotavirus notifications to the Department of Health decreased slightly while norovirus detections at PathWest increased slightly (Figure 18).
+In the past week, statewide rotavirus notifications to the Department of Health and norovirus detections at PathWest increased (Figure 18).

 Figure 18.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks, WA